DJSherwood/DJSherwood.github.io/_posts/2025-06-28-Mathematical Proving with Lean.md

 Essentially, instead of breaking things down into **1**'s and adding, a more correct way is to express the **2**'s as **successors** and then add.

 Definitely more elegant.
-Looking a little more closely at their solution I'm realizing that I didn't realize I could run several statements together.
+Looking a little more closely at their solution I'm realizing that I could have run several statements together.
 Also, that little arrow seems to indicate a reversal of the definition.
 Like, if ```h: X = Y``` then the arrow does ```Y = X```, I think.